udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 # this code will not result in a syntax error
 numbers = [print_and_add_one(i) for i in range(10)]
 ```
 We can also add conditionals to our list comprehensions.
 To add a conditional to our for-loop, we tack it on to the end.
 See this example that creates a list of even numbers using the modulus operator (%).
-If you have never seen the modulus operator before, just think of it as the "remainder operator", like the remainder resulting from when you divide some number by another.
+If you have never seen the modulus operator before, just think of it as the "remainder operator," like the remainder resulting from the division of one number by another.

 ```python